-Some of the more obvious skills fall into the category of scripts - planned and rehearsed routines for accomplishing subgoals in the course of a group model building workshop.
-The system dynamics literature containing aspects of such scripts is small but worth perusing (see, e.g., Stenberg 1980; Wolstenholme and Coyle 1983; Richmond 1987; Vennix, Gubbels, Post and Poppen 1988; Vennix 1991; EJOR 1992; Saeed 1992; Lane 1993; and Lane 1994).
-We view the accumulation and sharing of group model building scripts as a high priority for the field.
-Widespread experience with a growing collection of group model building scripts would move in the direction of an explicit and increasingly reliable set of group model building processes that modelers can acquire, practice, and extend.
-(See Anderson and Richardson (1994) for the beginnings of such an accumulation of group model building scripts.)
+Some of the more obvious skills fall into the category of scripts-planned and rehearsed routines for accomplishing subgoals in the course of a group model-building workshop.
+The system dynamics literature containing aspects of such scripts is small but worth perusing (e.g., Stenberg 1980; Wolstenholme and Coyle 1983; Richmond 1987; Vennix et al. 1990; Vennix 1990; EJOR 1992; Saeed 1992; Lane 1993; 1994).
+We view the accumulation and sharing of group model-building scripts as a high priority for the field.
+Widespread experience with a growing collection of group model-building scripts would move in the direction of an explicit and increasingly reliable set of group model-building processes that modelers can acquire, practice, and extend.
+(See Andersen and Richardson 1994 for the beginnings of such an accumulation of group model-building scripts.)